ebeauce/Seismic_BPMF/docs/_sources/introduction.rst.txt

 Installation
 -------------

-You may need to edit the Makefile according to your OS (instructions in the Makefile's comments).
+You may need to edit the Makefile according to your OS (instructions in the Makefile's comments), in particular if you are using a recent Mac!

 From source
 ^^^^^^^^^^^